-Myth:Mental Illness does not affect the average person.Reality:No one is immune to mental illness.
-The National Institute of Mental Health's statistics show 1 in five Americans have some form of mental illness in any given year.Myth:Most people who struggle with mental illness live on the streets or in mental hospitals.
-About two thirds of Americans who have a mental illness live in the community, either with their family or in a community living settings.Myth:Children do not get mental illness.
-Twelve million children and adolescents suffer diagnosable mental disorders
+Myth: Mental Illness does not affect the average person.

+Reality: No one is immune to mental illness.
+The National Institute of Mental Health's statistics show 1 in five Americans have some form of mental illness in any given year.

-Advocate For Yourself & Others
+Myth: Most people who struggle with mental illness live on the streets or in mental hospitals.

+Reality: About two thirds of Americans who have a mental illness live in the community, either with their family or in a community living settings.

+Myth: Children do not get mental illness.

+Reality: Twelve million children and adolescents suffer diagnosable mental disorders including depression, attention deficit disorders, and conduct disorder.